-What could be worse than being somewhere rather exotic, somewhere that you’ve been looking forward to seeing and exploring for quite some time and then coming down with the flu or hurting yourself just prior to heading off on your day trip or (usually expensive) booked tour.
+What could be worse than being somewhere rather exotic, somewhere that you’ve been looking forward to seeing and exploring for quite some time and then coming down with the flu, getting really sick while travelling or hurting yourself just prior to heading off on your day trip or (usually expensive) booked tour.

 Great examples of these situations that I’ve managed to experience myself are getting sick after a plane ride upon getting to a new destination and then spending 2 days holed up, trying to shake a cold or hobbling around after spraining an ankle (damn you cobblestones!!) before a hike or day out type excursion.
 I find these niggling sicknesses or injuries just about the most annoying thing in the world.
 It’s not enough to stop you from doing things but just enough to take the fun edge off them in such a way as to tarnish the experience.